Elgin Medical Malpractice Lawyer

-However, the total mortality rates for each condition were 8.8%, 8.7% and 12.9%, respectively, however.
-Even though St. Alexius has mortality rates which are lower than average, about 40% of patients who are readmitted do not survive from their conditions.Contact Our Elgin Medical Malpractice Attorneys for a Free Case Review
+However, the total mortality rates for each condition were 8.8%, 8.7%, and 12.9%, respectively.
+Even though St. Alexius has mortality rates, which are lower than average, about 40% of patients who are readmitted do not survive from their conditions.

-Contact us to arrange a free consultation to learn more about how we can help you and so that we may evaluate your case and advise you on how best to proceed.
+Contact us to arrange a free initial consultation to learn more about how we can help you and so that we may evaluate your case and advise you on how best to proceed.